sgtpep/ebookmap/README.md

  313994014 | West Side Community Garden
 ```

-- Now you can actually render a map of some place using this command passing an exact name as an argument:
+- Now you can actually render a map of any place using this command passing an exact name as an argument:

 ```shell
 ./render-map 'Upper West Side'